MicrosoftDocs/win32/desktop-src/WmiCoreProv/msmcaevent-memorypageremoved.md

 ---
-Description: 'Indicates that a memory page has been removed from system use due to excessive hardware Error Checking and Correcting (ECC) errors.
-This class is available only in 64-bit Windows systems.' ms.assetid: '364a2520-8d7c-44f2-95f6-eea9a5531975'
+Description: Indicates that a memory page has been removed from system use due to excessive hardware Error Checking and Correcting (ECC) errors.
+This class is available only in 64-bit Windows systems. ms.assetid: 364a2520-8d7c-44f2-95f6-eea9a5531975
-title: 'MSMCAEvent\_MemoryPageRemoved class'
+title: MSMCAEvent\_MemoryPageRemoved class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MSMCAEvent\_MemoryPageRemoved class